Pecnut/course-intro-to-cpp/README.md

 * See what `*(primes + 2)` outputs.

-## Part 3.
-Classes and preparing for real science

 ### 13. Classes
 Classes are one of the main things that separate C++ from C. Classes are ways for us to set up objects that have properties and functions which are particular to that type of object.